Pipeline

 Age-related macular degeneration (AMD) affects approximately 1% of individuals aged 50 years or older and is the leading cause of vision loss in Western countries.
 As at 2014, of the 135 million AMD sufferers worldwide, some 12.25 million patients resided in the United States (Reference 1).

-Drugs that can inhibit abnormal retinal angiogenesis (anti-VEGF drugs, such as Lucentis® and Eylea®) are available for treatment of wet AMD and they constitute a market worth around one trillion yen.
-However, currently available drugs, which have been in practical use for around 10 years, have been found through follow-up research to have clinical issues:
+Drugs that can inhibit abnormal retinal angiogenesis (anti-VEGF drugs, such as Lucentis® and Eylea®) are available for treatment of wet AMD and they constitute a market worth around 1.5 trillion yen.
+However, currently available drugs, which have been in practical use for 17 years, have been found through follow-up research to have clinical issues:

 - A significant number of patients do not benefit from currently available drugs (anti-VEGF drugs) (Reference 2).